Institutional Mission Statement

 CME Mission Statement

-As the #1 respiratory hospital in the United States for 14 consecutive years (US News & World Report) and a world class academic medical center, National Jewish Health excels at producing continuing medical education programs by creating innovative activities that assist physicians and healthcare providers in changing their practice behaviors, developing and enhancing their clinical knowledge and skills to better treat their patients.
+As the leading respiratory hospital in the nation for 117 years and a world class academic medical center, National Jewish Health excels at producing continuing medical education programs by creating innovative activities that assist physicians and health care providers in changing their practice behaviors, developing and enhancing their clinical knowledge and skills to better treat their patients.

 The target audience includes physicians and allied health professionals that work within family practice, internal medicine, pediatrics, the specialties of allergy, immunology, pulmonology, and other disease areas in which National Jewish specializes, within a local, regional, national, and international reach.